Written by Marisa Garreffa

 “Cosimo, apparently tormented by the wealth of the Medici bank, had his own cell in the convent of San Marco, where he could retreat and contemplate The Adoration of the Magi by Fra Angelico and Benozzo Gozzoli.”
 Jonathan Jones

 Cosimo governed discretely, preferring to operate from behind the scenes, and his hold on power was secure.
-He maintained carefully the illusion of a constitution.
+He maintained the illusion of a constitution very carefully.
 His politics were subtle moves: he adjusted ever so slightly the process of selecting members to high office, so even though the names were still drawn randomly (giving the illusion of open access to all), he made it so that only “men who could be depended on” could be chosen.
 Three guesses who decided what qualified as dependable…

 One of his greatest diplomatic feats came after he was elected as Gonfaloniere di Giustizia on the 28th December, 1438.
 One year later, in 1439, he succeeded in having the Ecunemical Council (a council for the union of the Greek and Latin churches, first initiated in Basel where the Medici had a bank) moved from its location in Ferrara to the city of Florence.
 He even paid out of his own pocket for the transport between the two cities, and welcomed the papacy himself upon their entrance to the city.
 The importance of this event was more than just political.
 The presence of Byzantine intellectuals (including Giorgio Gemisto Pletone, Giovanni Argiropulo, Basilio Bessarione, Giorgio Scolario), along with important Greek authors, launched a rediscovery of Hellenic culture and language that led Florence to be the primary center for the dissemination of neoplatonic philosophy.
 This was especially thanks to the massive operation of Latin translations conducted by the intellectuals connected to Cosimo – thus giving new impetus to humanistic studies.
 The documents related to this council can be found in the Laurentian library in San Lorenzo.

-He commissioned sculptures and paintings, and had a close relationship with the classical sculpturist, Donatello, which led to the production of the bronze sculpture of David.
+He commissioned sculptures and paintings, and had a close relationship with the classical sculptor, Donatello, which led to the production of the bronze sculpture of David.
 This particular sculpture was a bit scandalous.
 It implied the power of the Medici over Florence, and was created by a man rumoured to be a homosexual, who many believed had portrayed David in an overly sensual way, when homosexuality was a crime during that time.

 Less controversial is the famed Adoration of the Magi, by Sandro Botticelli, which features Cosimo and his sons Piero, Giovanni, Giuliano, and Lorenzo.
 Cosimo kisses the feet of the young baby Jesus held in the arms of the Madonna, while his sons stand in the gathered crowd.
 Giorgio Vasari describes it as “the finest of all that are now extant for its life and vigor”.
 These paintings were strategic marketing for the Medici, suggesting the family’s divine relationship to God, an important part of building the image of Medici greatness.